agroza/IOIF-ROM-BIOS/README.md

 PS: I was once skilled in assembly language and I used TASM and TLINK on a daily basis.
 But I haven't touched assembly since at least 2005.
 That makes it about 15 years.
 So I expect this project will evolve slowly as I remember all the tricks I once knew.

 ### Notes
-* At the moment this is a work in progress so the compiled ROM mirocode is ~~pretty much useless~~ barely usable.
+* At the moment this is a work in progress so the compiled ROM mirocode is ~~pretty much useless~~ becoming to be usable.
 * In order to compile the ROM binary file, you need ```nasm.exe``` and ```romcksum.exe``` to be present in the .\bin subdirectory.
 * Optionally you also need ```sclc.exe``` in the .\bin subdirectory.
 * Build the project by launching ```_build.bat```.